Homeschooling your child

 Online resources and activities

 There are plenty of online resources, from teaching packs and activities to apps and online games.
-We've tried to collect together a range of activities to suit children with different abilities and needs.
-There are many more online and you'll know best the type of activities that suit your child.
+We have tried to collect together a range of activities to suit children with a variety of abilities and needs.
+You will know best the type of activities that suit your child.

 Homeschool resources for children with SEND

-There are some resources that could be particularly helpful for children with SEND:
+These resources could be particularly helpful for children with SEND:

 Education packs and resources